chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ---
 # What's the Big Idea?

-+ All product development is software development.
++ Software development is new product development
 + Software makes and shapes new markets.
-Continually.
+Continually
 + Learning is the only competitive advantage.

 ---